Terron Ward

-Terron Ward (born February 15, 1992) is an American former professional football running back who played for the Atlanta Falcons of the National Football League (NFL).
-He was signed by the Falcons as an undrafted free agent in 2015 after playing college football at Oregon State.
+Terron Ward (born February 15, 1992) is an American former professional football player who was a running back for the Atlanta Falcons of the National Football League (NFL).
+He was signed by the Falcons as an undrafted free agent in 2015 after playing college football for the Oregon State Beavers.
 He also played for the Salt Lake Stallions of the Alliance of American Football (AAF).

 Early life

 Ward attended and played high school football at De La Salle High School in Concord, California.

 College career

-Ward attended and played college football at Oregon State from 2011 to 2014.
+Ward attended and played college football at Oregon State University from 2011 to 2014.
 In the 2011 season, he had 211 rushing yards, one rushing touchdown, and 14 receptions for 76 receiving yards.
 In the 2012 season, he had 415 rushing yards, six rushing touchdowns, and 10 receptions for 79 receiving yards.
 In the 2013 season, he had 521 rushing yards, five rushing touchdowns, 34 receptions, 280 receiving yards, and three receiving touchdowns.
 In the 2014 season, he had 696 rushing yards, ten rushing touchdowns, and 29 receptions for 229 receiving yards.